-A hybrid vegetable is created when plant breeders intentionally cross-pollinate two different varieties or species, aiming to produce an offspring, or hybrid, containing the best traits of each of the parents.
+A hybrid vegetable is created when plant breeders intentionally cross-pollinate two different varieties of a plant, aiming to produce an offspring, or hybrid, that contains the best traits of each of the parents.
 Cross-pollination is a natural process that occurs within members of the same plant species.

 One example is Juliet, a 1999 All America Selections winner.
 This Roma-style grape tomato offers great taste and productivity along with improved disease resistance to increase success in the garden.
 Another is Sun Gold, a prolific yellow cherry tomato that’s so sweet and delicious, it’s like candy from the garden.